oscarmrom/serverless-framework-docker-image/README.md

 # serverless-framework-docker-image

-An docker image with the serverless framework installed on it.
+A docker image with the serverless framework installed on it.
 It uses the [circleci/node](https://hub.docker.com/r/circleci/node) image as the base.

 ## Usage